by lawyer Gary A. Paranzino

-In assessing your rights, you are generally trying to determine whether you have 1) written, verbal or other rights that have been expressly violated by the circumstances of your termination or the level of the company's severance offer; 2) a basis for claims which could be settled in connection with a mutually agreeable severance package; and 3) leverage to engage the company in an open-ended negotiation of your severance package.
+Bottom line, you are trying to determine whether you have 1) written, verbal or other rights that have been expressly violated by the circumstances of your termination; 2) whether the company's severance offer meets its contractual obligation to you (if any); 3) a basis for claims which could be settled in connection with a mutually agreeable severance package; and 4) any leverage you may have to engage the company in an open-ended negotiation of your severance package.

 How to Proceed

-From a practical standpoint, the company can breathe a sigh of relief when you sign the release.
-Until the release is signed, depending upon the company's perception of 1) your ability to allege truthful legal claims and 2) your willingness to pursue them with appropriate counsel, you have some degree of leverage.
-The amount of leverage may additionally depend on the venue in which you could pursue your claims, court being preferred, arbitration being disfavored.
-This will depend on your written agreements and prevailing laws.
+Depending upon the company's perception of 1) your ability to allege truthful legal claims and 2) your willingness to pursue them with appropriate counsel, you have some degree of leverage.
+The amount of leverage may additionally depend on the venue in which you are able, under employer documents, to pursue your claims.
+Court is preferable, as arbitration can be less favorable for getting employers to treat your claims seriously.